pokui/nsrc-gns3/docs/topology/noc/index.md

 * Collect classroom netflow data in nfsen.
 This can be extremely interesting to see which students are running torrents!

-You should also build a HTML page at `/var/www/html/index.html` which links to all the tools.
+You should also install a HTML page at `/var/www/html/index.html` which links to all the tools.
+You can use [this sample](noc-index.html) as a base.

 # LibreNMS fixes